-Our Land is the Sea is a short documentary about three generations of a Bajau family in Wakatobi National Park, Indonesia, and how they're navigating drastic cultural and environmental change.
+Our Land is the Sea is a short documentary film about three generations of a Bajau community in Wakatobi National Park, Indonesia.
+The film explores how they're navigating drastic cultural and environmental change.

 Biodiversity + Cultural Diversity are inexorably linked

-As plant and animal diversity rapidly disappear, human cultures—and the long-cultivated knowledge they contain—are disappearing too.
-Our Land is the Sea explores how these parallel trends are related through the diverse perspectives of members of a Bajau family grappling with coral reef extinction, economic change, ethnic discrimination, and changing practices of Islam.
+As plant and animal diversity rapidly disappear, human cultures—and the long-cultivated knowledge they sustain—are disappearing too.
+Our Land is the Sea (Indonesian: Air Tanahku) explores how these parallel trends are related through the diverse perspectives of members of a seafaring Bajau community grappling with coral reef extinction, economic change, ethnic discrimination, and changing practices of Islam.

 Who are the Bajau people?

 "Bajau" or "Bajo" is an overarching term for a number of groups of nomadic people who have traditionally lived their lives on the sea.
 Bajau communities are found across the Coral Triangle, a marine territory that encompasses the oceans surrounding Indonesia, the Philippines, Malaysia, Timor-Leste, the Solomon Islands, and Papua New Guinea, and contains more than 75% of the world's known coral species.
 Although Bajau groups use different names, they speak a common language and consider themselves to be part of the same cultural community.
 We have chosen to use the term "Bajau" in this film at the request of our local partners in Sampela, who hope that their stories represent the challenges facing many Bajau communities who depend on the ocean as the source of their culture and livelihoods.